jaynilpatel/mnist/README.md

 # What have I achieved?

-The python script uses TensorFlow library for creating a deep neural network (3 layers).To optimize our cost, I have  used AdamOptimizer, which is a popular optimizer along with others like Stochastic Gradient Descent and AdaGrad, for example.
-With just about 60 lines of code, this code have achieved 94-95% accuracy.
-Even though, this is not the state-of-the-art accuracy, but the only thing the network is feed(input) is just the pixel values of the images of handwritten text.
+The python script uses TensorFlow library for creating a deep neural network (3 layers).
+To optimize the cost, I have used AdamOptimizer, which is a popular optimizer along with others like Stochastic Gradient Descent and AdaGrad, for example.
+With just about 60 lines of code, this model achieves 94-95% accuracy.
+Even though, this is not the state-of-the-art accuracy, but the only thing the network is feed is just the pixel values of the images of the handwritten text.
 That's it.

 Resources - tensorflow.org/get_started/mnist, pythonprogramming.net ,stackoverflow.com, slideshare.net/nmhkahn/tensorflow-tutorial-71896086